 First, measure your blood glucose levels as described on your blood glucose meter.
 Then, do the same for your ketone levels, following the directions on the test.

-So, essentially: (Glucose Level / 18) / Ketone Level = Glucose Ketone Index
+Glucose Level ÷ 18 ÷ Ketone Level = Glucose Ketone Index

-Many lifestyle and environmental factors can affect your GKI because both ketone and glucose levels change easily in response to diet, exercise, stress and environmental conditions.
+Many lifestyle and environmental factors can affect your GKI because both ketone and glucose levels change quickly in response to diet, exercise, stress, and environmental conditions.
 If you’re trying to maintain a low GKI number, keep these habits in mind:

-- Nutrition: If your glucose levels are high, eating a ketogenic diet and watching out for hidden carbs can help improve that GKI ratio.
+- Nutrition: If your glucose levels are high, eating a ketogenic diet and watching out for hidden carbs can help improve your GKI ratio.

-- Stress: When we’re stressed, hormones like cortisol and epinephrine are released, causing blood sugar to rise.
-To keep that ratio low, focus on daily stress-reducing practices and try to get plenty of rest.
+- Stress: When you’re stressed, hormones like cortisol and epinephrine are released, which can cause blood sugar to rise.
+To keep that ratio low, focus on daily stress-reducing practices, and try to get plenty of rest[*].

 The GKI is a useful tool for finding your ideal keto macros so you can achieve optimal health.
-While ketone testing is useful for knowing if you’re in ketosis or not, the GKI takes it one step further by taking in account your glucose levels as well.
+While ketone testing can help you determine if you’re in ketosis or not, the GKI takes it one step further by factoring your glucose levels as well.

-How should you use these numbers?
-That’s entirely up to you, but most people use it to dial in their nutrition, track their progress in ketosis and recognize which foods helps them reach their health goals.
+Learning about your GKI number can be very helpful, and it’s entirely your choice on how to use it.
+Most people use it to dial in their nutrition, track their progress in ketosis, and recognize which foods help them reach their health goals.

-By carefully monitoring your GKI, you can more easily enter (and stay in) ketosis and reap all the benefits.
+By carefully monitoring your GKI, you can more easily enter (and stay in) ketosis and reap all its benefits.